jonathanpdx/MetaFilterFilterByFavorites/README.md

 ## Description

-Allows the users to select MetaFilter comments they wish to view based on how many times it has been favorited.
+Allows a user to select MetaFilter comments they wish to view based on how many times it has been favorited.
 This script currently only works for the "modern" theme, selectable via your MetaFilter profile preferences.
 It works with the following MetaFilter subsites: